MZZfresh/MolVisGNN/README.md

 3. **Extract 3D Features**
    - `3dfeature.py` — load the six-view NumPy arrays and compute spatial visual descriptors for downstream modeling.

+The main.py files in the three files can run different tasks.